codeigniter4/CodeIgniter4/user_guide_src/source/database/transactions.rst

 .. literalinclude:: transactions/007.php

-.. note:: Use this technique ONLY IF you actually know what you are doing.
+.. note:: Use this technique carefully in order to keep the commands balanced.